 #2 Melbourne Cricket Ground in Melbourne, Australia

 Before the Narendra Modi Stadium was refurbished, the Melbourne Cricket Ground was the only cricket facility with a 100,000 capacity.
 As we’ve seen, the first ever test match took place here in 1877.
+The Melbourne Cricket Ground has also served as the main stadium for the 1956 Summer Olympics – although cricket hasn’t been part of the Olympics since the first modern day Games.

 Steady expansion from that point means that the capacity of the MCG today stands at 100,024.